 Enter the 2-digit code numbers for the county(s) where you and your spouse, if filing joint, lived and worked on January 1, 1999.
-You can find these code numbers on the chart below.
-See the instructions beginning on page 15 for more information, including the definitions of the county where you live and work, details for military personnel, retired individuals, homemakers, unemployed, out-of-state filers, etc.
+You can find these code numbers on the chart on page 7.

+See the instructions on page 18 for more information, including the definitions of the county where you live and work, details for military personnel, retired individuals, out-of-state filers, etc.